jrspruitt/OpenLFConnect/doc/command_reference.md

     Creates the CBF wrapped file <output file name> of the <input file path> and prints a summary.
     File is saved to current directory.
     Kernel should be a zImage or Image file.
-    Low is standard setting for everything but LeapPad Kernel which is High
+    Low is standard setting for everything but LeapPad1v1 Kernel which is High

 **cbf_summary**